About Us

 About

-Grace was born into a big family and raised in a small town in Oklahoma, while also spending summers in Bigfork, Montana.
-Growing up, she spent much of her time outdoors, fostering a deep love for nature and the world around her.
+Grace grew up in a large family in a small town in Oklahoma, while spending summers immersed in the natural beauty of Bigfork, Montana.
+Her childhood was rooted in outdoor exploration, fostering a lifelong connection to nature and a deep appreciation for the world around her.

 Loves

-Hiking, yoga, music, and activities that keep her grounded, creative, and energized
+Hiking, yoga, music, and any activity that keeps her grounded, creative, and energized!

 Presley, Assistant Guide | Pinewood Preschool, Forest Skola®